nischal-jadhav123/aws-cicd-poc/README.md

 Welcome to the News App Backend repository!
 This repository contains the backend implementation of a News fetching application, developed using Java 17 and Spring Boot.
 The application is deployed on AWS, leveraging various AWS services for efficient autoscaling and traffic handling..

+Note : This application service is stopped due to aws service are not free.
+Please contact me for the demo or swagger document.

 ## Technology Used
 The following technologies were used in the development of this project: